 Luckily, the boys (Alex included!) enjoy it as well.
 While we occasionally get take out, we tend to make our own at home more and more often these days.
 It’s a more cost-efficient way to enjoy the food you love and there is no packing the kids up to go pick it up or paying a driver a tip for delivery.

-I’m a big fan of sneaking veggies into foods my boys already love, which is how this Egg Roll Fried Rice came about.
+As you probably know by now, I’m a big fan of sneaking veggies into foods my boys already love, which is how this Egg Roll Fried Rice – or egg roll in a bowl – came about.
 Ryan and Owen love rice but aren’t always willing to go for veggies.
 I love serving up fried rice because so long as I chop the veggies up small, they either a. don’t even notice they’re eating vegetables or b. are forced to eat them because picking out tiny veggie pieces between rice grains is kind of totally impossible.
 So it’s a win-win for me.

 It’s also super customizable – switch up the frozen veggies – the boys love peas and corn but really anything smaller (or chopped) would work, so spinach or chopped broccoli would also be a perfect addition.
-Leave out the eggs, add-in extra, use brown rice instead of white rice, add even more coleslaw to increase the veggie to rice ratio, omit the meat, try beef – whatever works for your family, try it!
+Leave out the eggs, add-in extra, use brown rice instead of white rice, add even more coleslaw mix to increase the veggie to rice ratio, omit the meat, try beef – whatever works for your family, try it!

 Egg Roll Fried Rice

-.5 cup frozen peas
+- .5 cup frozen peas

-.5 cup of frozen corn
+- .5 cup frozen corn

-4-5 garlic cloves, minced
+- 4-5 garlic cloves minced

-1 inch of ginger, peeled and grated
+- 1 inch of ginger peeled and grated

-1 dash of sesame oil (optional)
+- 1 dash of sesame oil optional

-3/4 pound ground pork or beef
+- 1 pound ground pork or beef

-1 TBS of lime or rice wine vinegar
+- 1 tbs of lime or rice wine vinegar

 So tell me – What’s your favorite combination of foods?
 Favorite spin on an old favorite?
 Let me know in the comments!